 7. Check your home network security

 In addition to the information you choose to make public, be wary of the information you don’t.
 If a network connects to the internet, it’s still at risk and vulnerable to outside threats.
 Protect the data stored on your personal computer by installing a network firewall and using anti-virus software.
 Don’t forget to update frequently as well!
-Check out this article for more tips on how you can secure your home network.

 Your home networks might have a range of wireless devices on them – from computers and phones to IP camera, smart TVs and connected appliances.
 Using basic steps to secure your home Wi-Fi network will help protect your devices from getting hacked and your information from getting stolen.
 Your Wi-Fi network is your home’s wireless internet connection.
 It usually involves a wireless router that sends a signal to connect to the internet.
 Be sure your home network is password protected to prevent any device within range from using your internet connection.

 Encrypt your home Wi-Fi network to make it more secure.
 Encrypting scrambles the information sent through your network and makes it harder for other people to get your personal information.

 8. Monitor your account activity

 Although this won’t stop someone from taking your information, it does give you an opportunity to stop them in their tracks.
 Utilizing HFS Online or Mobile Banking features will help you monitor your account for any suspicious purchases or activity.

 To keep you up to date on your credit history we also offer a free service to our members called SavvyMoney.
 This feature shows your latest credit score, gives you an understanding of the key factors that impact your score, and shows you the most up to date offers that can help reduce your interest costs.
 SavvyMoney also alerts you when a new credit inquiry is made or a new account is added to your credit report.
 It’s another great tool to help alert you if someone is trying to open credit accounts using your identity!